 The festival line up is announced with performers starting at around 2 p.m. and continuing to 11 p.m.
 The headliners generally take the stage between 8 p.m. – 11 p.m.
 Most artists perform between 30 minute and 90 minute sets.
-Osheaga has a solid app (itunes, android) that will guide you towards what/who/when, so download for your phone ahead of time.
-It has been known to crash on both platforms, though.
-When it works, it is quite useful.
+Osheaga has a solid app (the 2022 app: itunes, android) that will guide you towards what/who/when, so download for your phone ahead of time.
+It is super useful!

 While you are probably familiar with most of the headliners, it’s quite possible you haven’t heard too many songs, if any songs at all, from the other acts.
 Osheaga is a great opportunity to expand your musical horizons and discover something new.
 Listen to an Osheaga playlist ahead of time (this one on Spotify for example) and familiarize yourself with some of the upcoming artists.
 Or, just wander around and let fate decide who your new favourite find is.